ogame-ninja/documentation/doc/settings.md

 ##### [Homeworld]
 Celestial that will be considered the homeworld by the bot.
+Default value will be the first planet in your planets list in ogame.

 ##### [Slots reserved for player]
 Is this amount of fleet slots that the bot will keep available for the player to use.